How To Plan a Day Trip to Krka National Park Waterfalls, Croatia

 There is no direct public transportation option between Dubrovnik and Krka Waterfalls (and it really is too far for a Krka Day Trip).

-Dubrovnik to Krka NP Private Guide: It is best to book a private guide for the trip from Dubrovnik to Krka if that’s your only option.
-It will take about 3.5 hours each way.
-Communicate in advance with the tour guide so that you can set your expectations for your Dubrovnik Day Trip
+It is best to book a private guide if that’s your only option to see the waterfalls.
+The drive will take about 3.5 hours each way.
+Communicate in advance with the tour guide so that you can set expectations for your Dubrovnik Day Trip

-{Also check out our complete guide to Top Dubrovnik Sights}
+See our complete guide to Top Dubrovnik Sights

 What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com